Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/EditData/EditFeatureAttachments/README.md

 2. Create a `FeatureLayer` object from the service feature table.
 3. Select features from the feature layer with `selectFeatures`.
 4. To fetch the feature's attachments, cast to an `ArcGISFeature` and use`ArcGISFeature::attachments()`.
-5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature::attachments()::addAttachment()`.
+5. To add an attachment to the selected ArcGISFeature, create an attachment and use `ArcGISFeature::attachments()::addAttachmentAsync()`.
-6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachment()`.
+6. To delete an attachment from the selected ArcGISFeature, use the `ArcGISFeature.deleteAttachmentAsync()`.
-7. By default, edits are automatically applied to the service and `applyEdits` does not need to be called.
+7. By default, edits are automatically applied to the service and `applyEditsAsync` does not need to be called.

 ## Additional information